Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Why you should donate to a food bank

-“Research finds that Covid-19 has led to tens of thousands of new people needing to use a food bank for first time, this is not right.
-If we don’t take action now, there will be further catastrophic rises in poverty in future.”
+“Research finds that Covid-19 has led to tens of thousands of new people needing to use a food bank for the first time, this is not right.
+If we don’t take action now, there will be further catastrophic rises in poverty in the future.”

 How do food banks work?

-People who need support are referred to food banks by doctors, social workers or Citizens Advice receive a voucher they can exchange for three days’ worth of emergency food at a food bank centre.
+People who need support are referred to food banks by doctors, social workers or Citizens Advice and receive a voucher they can exchange for three days’ worth of emergency food at a food bank centre.
 Not all food banks require a voucher but most do only help people who have been referred.
-The idea that lots of people go to food banks for free groceries is a myth – many users report shame stigma around needing food aid most people only seek a referral after having no income for at least a month, according to Turn2us.
+The idea that lots of people go to food banks for free groceries is a myth – many users report shame and stigma around needing food aid and most people only seek a referral after having no income for at least a month, according to Turn2us.

 What can you donate to a food bank?